Fish Learning Fridays | Understanding Fish Mouth Types

 - Learning Objectives

 - Materials Needed

 - Warm Up & Before you Get Started Readings

 - Printable Resources

-Click here for the lesson plan.
+Click here to download the lesson plan (opens in new window).

 We encourage instructors to read through the entire lesson plan before beginning this with students/family members as materials may need to be purchased and information prep will need to be done.
 Suggested age range for this lesson is 10 years or older.